SEO for Overlanding Gear: Targeting Long-Tail Keywords

 Month 1

-Keyword research, competitive analysis, site audit
+Keyword research, competitive analysis, and site audit

 Baseline understanding, priority keyword list